yuniapak/u1_hw_HOF/readme.md

 ## Homework Overview

-In this deliverable, you will be practicing using High Order Functions and javascript Objects.
+In this deliverable, you will be practicing using Higher Order Functions and JavaScript Objects.

 ## Getting Started